gilbertchen/duplicacy/GUIDE.md

-   -hash                    detect file differences by hash (rather than size and timestamp) -overwrite               overwrite existing files in the repository -delete                  delete files not in the snapshot -stats                   show statistics during and after restore -threads <n>             number of downloading threads -limit-rate <kB/s>       the maximum download rate (in kilobytes/sec) -storage <storage name>  restore from the specified storage instead of the default one
+   -hash                    detect file differences by hash (rather than size and timestamp) -overwrite               overwrite existing files in the repository -delete                  delete files not in the snapshot -ignore-owner            do not set the original uid/gid on restored files -stats                   show statistics during and after restore -threads <n>             number of downloading threads -limit-rate <kB/s>       the maximum download rate (in kilobytes/sec) -storage <storage name>  restore from the specified storage instead of the default one
 ```

 The *restore* command restores the repository to a previous revision.
-By default the restore procedure will treat files that have the same sizes and timestamps as those in the snapshot as unchanged files, but with the -hash option, every file will be fully scanned to make sure they are in fact unchanged.
+By default the restore procedure will treat files that have the same sizes and timestamps as those in the snapshot as unchanged files, but with the `-hash` option, every file will be fully scanned to make sure they are in fact unchanged.

 By default the restore procedure will not overwriting existing files, unless the `-overwrite` option is specified.

 The `-delete` option indicates that files not in the snapshot will be removed.

+If the `-ignore-owner` option is specified, the restore procedure will not attempt to restore the original user/group id ownership on restored files (all restored files will be owned by the current user); this can be useful when restoring to a new or different machine.

 If the `-stats` option is specified, statistical information such as transfer speed, and number of chunks will be displayed throughout the restore procedure.